Doctor (title): Bangladesh

-In Bangladesh, use of the title of Doctor (Dr.) is permitted for PhD degree holders and registered medical practitioners.
-According to an amendment, universities are allowed to approve or reject any subject proposed for a thesis by a candidate for the degree of "Doctor" in any subject.
-For registered medical practitioners, only MBBS and BDS degree holders are allowed to use the title "Dr." and be called "Medical Doctors".
-Registered veterinary practitioners may use the title "Dr." after earning the "Doctor of Veterinary Medicine" (DVM) degree.
-However, Registered Homeopath practitioners also use the title "Dr." even though, according to Homeopathic Practitioners Ordinance 1983, they are only permitted to use "Homeopath".
-Currently, Physiotherapy has no separate council and no authorized act at present permits the use of the prefix "Dr." for physiotherapist.
-According to Bangladesh Unani & Ayurvedic Practitioners Ordinance 1983, practitioners of the Unani system are called "Tabib" or "Hakim" and are strictly prohibited from using the title "Dr."; similarly, practitioners of Ayurvedic system are called "Vaid" or "Kabiraj" and are also strictly prohibited from using "Dr.".
-Currently, medical practitioners having MBBS degree or dental surgeons having BDS are legally permitted to use "Dr." prefix.
-Using "Dr." for other medical practitioners remains controversial.
+In Bangladesh, use of the title of doctor (or Dr) is permitted for PhD degree holders and registered medical practitioners.
+For registered medical practitioners, only MBBS and BDS degree holders are allowed to use the title and be called "medical doctors".
+Registered veterinary practitioners may use the title after earning a Doctor of Veterinary Medicine (DVM) degree.
+However, registered homeopathic practitioners also use the title of doctor even though, according to the Homeopathic Practitioners Ordinance 1983, they are only permitted to use "homeopath" But Bangladesh Homeopathic Practitioners Ordinance 2023, repealing the Ordinance Act of 1983, allows the practice of writing as a doctor.Article 3, Section 21(3).
+There is currently no separate council or parliamentary act for professionals holding alternative MBBS/BDS degrees (Alternative System of Medicine).
+However, according to an interim order of the High Court, until the formation of a separate council or legal framework, MBBS(AS)/BDS(AS) graduates are temporarily permitted to use the title “Doctor.”
+Physiotherapy has no separate council and no act of parliament at present permits the use of the title for physiotherapist, but the High Court has given an interim order that permits physiotherapy graduates to use the title, pending the formation of a separate council.
+According to the Bangladesh Unani & Ayurvedic Practitioners Ordinance 1983, practitioners of the Unani system are called "Tabib" or "Hakim" and practitioners of Ayurvedic system are called "Vaid" or "Kabiraj"; both are prohibited from using the title of doctor.
+Currently, medical practitioners having an MBBS degree or dental surgeons having a BDS are legally permitted to use Dr as a prefix; its use by other medical practitioners remains controversial.